Musksss/portfolio/README.md

 ## Work Experience
-**Revenue Management Analyst Intern @ Roland Foods (_May 2024 - Present_)**
+**Data Science Intern- Revenue Management @ Roland Foods (_May 2024 - Present_)**
+- Developed an end-to-end summarization tool using Generative AI (RAG, T5) and NLP (SpaCy) for targeted Claims and Contracts retrieval reducing document review time, Integrated user-friendly deployment via Flask
+- Developed and implemented a demand and supply replenishment tool with automated emails using Power Automate, leading to a $300K inventory reduction in 6 weeks by analyzing stock levels and identifying excess inventory, improving turnover and communication efficiency
+- Created pricing models in Python for Excessive, Discontinued, and Expired (EDE) items to maximize revenue from the EDE product pipeline
-- Designed and maintained Tableau dashboards for the Active Item Report, ensuring data integrity through logic checks and regular updates, facilitating informed decision-making
+- Redesigned and updated the Active Items Report using D365, ensuring data integrity through logic checks and regular updates in Tableau, facilitating informed decision-making across departments
-- Analyzed Contracts and Claims data to develop a revenue forecasting model, providing actionable insights for future sales and revenue planning

-**Operations Analyst @ Statiq (_November 2021 - August 2023_)**
+**Technicala Business Analyst @ Statiq (_November 2021 - August 2023_)**
-- Implemented supervised learning for EV charging operations, achieving an 18% downtime reduction with 92% accuracy in real-time fault detection
+- Developed an automated NLP pipeline using TextBlob for sentiment analysis and CountVectorizer for keyword extraction to transcribe and analyze customer service calls, assess representative performance, and identify product-related issues
-- Led a team of 5 to build the Charger Tracking System using tools like Power Automate, QuickSight, and MS Excel and SQL in use by 6 departments of the organization; reduced TAT time by 12 days, cutting down the number of internal emails by 78%
+- Led project management of the Charger Tracking System using tools like Power Automate, QuickSight, and MS Excel in use by 6 departments of the organization; reduced TAT time by 12 days, cutting down the number of internal emails by 78%
 - Executed exploratory data analysis to understand historical supply chain performance and forecasting future demand for Chargers, resulting in a 15% reduction in stockouts and excess inventory
 - Utilized and deployed ML models for analyzing transportation, achieving a 20% reduction in lead times and cost savings
 - Automated Workflow Processes, Reporting, Task and Inventory Management using Power Automate and Zapier, resulting in real-time KPI tracking for project managers, streamlining routine and manual tasks, reducing errors and improving efficiency
-- Utilized SQL extensively in day-to-day work for data querying, manipulation, and analysis, enabling efficient extraction of insights and support for decision-making processes.
+- Utilized SQL extensively in day-to-day work for data querying, manipulation, and analysis, enabling efficient extraction of insights and support for decision-making processes
+- Implemented supervised learning for EV charging operations, achieving an 18% downtime reduction with 92% accuracy in real-time fault detection

 **Business Intelligence Analyst @ Statiq (_August 2021 - November 2021_)**
 - Examined market strategies by analyzing competitor products; identified and extracted data metrics using Python for web scrapping, performed Exploratory Data Analysis, drove Business development strategies by tracking insights